 ‘We live in the suburbs of a town, lurking in secret places and concealed alleyways where thieves and robbers live, and all those who are in hiding.
 Our life is just like theirs, to be honest.’

 ‘Now, tell me this then,’ said our host.
 ‘Why is your face so discoloured?’

 ‘By Saint Peter!
 Is it?
-I’m so used to blowing on that damn fire it’s scorched my face!
+I’m so used to blowing on that damn fire it must have scorched my face.
 I haven’t looked into a mirror for months I’m so hard at work, learning how to make silver and gold.
 We’re always chasing after shadows, pouring things into a fire.
 And because all our experiments fail, we resort to performing conjuring tricks on people by borrowing gold, be it a pound or two, or ten or even twelve, and then making out that we can take a pound of gold and turn it quickly into two pounds.
-We can’t, but we always believe that our next experiment will be the one that works, as we grope after this dream.
-But if these methods are capable of working at all, they're so far in advance of our understanding that they’re obviously beyond our grasp.
-We're incapable of pinning them down and we always fall short in our endeavours, although we might swear to the contrary.
+We can’t, of course, but we always believe that our next experiment will be the one that works, as we grope after this dream.
+But if it’s possible at all, the methods are so far in advance of our understanding that they’re obviously beyond our grasp.
+We’re incapable of pinning them down and we always fall short in our endeavours, although he might swear to the contrary.
 It will ruin us in the end.’

-While the yeoman had been telling us all this, the canon had been drawing his horse closer and closer to try to hear everything his yeoman was saying about him, for he was always suspicious about conversations that were going on out of earshot.
-Cato said: a man who is guilty imagines everything spoken is said about him.
+While the yeoman had been telling us all this, the canon had been drawing his horse closer and closer to try to hear everything his yeoman was saying about him.
+Cato said: ‘a man who is guilty imagines everything that is spoken is said about him,’ and this canon was always suspicious about conversations that were going on out of earshot.
 This was why he drew so near to his yeoman, to listen to what he was saying.

 ‘Shut up you fool!’ ’ he cried suddenly.
 ‘Don’t say any more!
 If you continue, you’ll regret it.
 You're slandering me in front of all these people and revealing things you shouldn't.’